Elgg/Elgg/docs/design/events.rst

 ============

 Plugin Hooks provide a way for plugins to collaboratively determine or alter a value.
-E.g. this could be to set a configuration array or to decide whether a user has permission to edit an entity.
+For example, to decide whether a user has permission to edit an entity or to add additional configuration options to a plugin.

 A plugin hook has a value passed into the trigger function, and each handler has an opportunity to alter the value before it's passed to the next handler.
-After the last handler has completed, the current value is returned by the trigger.
+After the last handler has completed, the final value is returned by the trigger.

 Plugin Hook Handlers